 - More frequent cleaning of common touchpoints will commence every 60 minutes, subject to customer occupancy levels and a deep clean commencing at the end of each day.
 More commonly used items, such as trays, trolleys and card machines will be cleaned after each use.

 - The limit of guests permitted on the patio at any one time is 24.
-Posters advising maximum numbers will be erected.
+Posters advising maximum numbers are displayed.
 Guests are not permitted to stand and are advised that once the tables are full, we have reached full capacity and entry will be refused.

 - The limit of guests permitted in the Assembly Room/bar at any one time is 20.
-Posters advising maximum numbers will be erected.
+Posters advising maximum numbers are displayed throughout.
 This will be reviewed periodically.

 - Music will be kept to a minimum to prevent patrons from resorting to close distance communication, resulting in an increased risk.